geakstr/entypo-icons/Readme.md

 ## Usage

 This package provides several options how to use it.
 Each of them has pros and cons described below.
-Choose right option for your cases.
+Choose the right option for your cases.

 ### Use `EntypoManager`

-In most cases this is **the best option** from a _user_ perspective, but it requires granular setup from a _developer_. `EntypoManager` builds icons library.
+In most cases this is the best option from a user perspective, but it requires granular setup from a developer. `EntypoManager` builds icons library.
 Icons from library will be bundled into application and will be preloaded before actual usage at runtime.

 #### Pros